Overview of LYNX fees and charges

 LYNX non-trading fees

-When it comes to looking at all the non-trading fees LYNX is an expensive broker.
-This means that they tend to charge you a lot for non-trading related activities on your trading account, like withdrawal fee.
+When it comes to looking at all the non-trading fees LYNX is an average broker.
+This means that some of the non-trading fees are high, but the others are low or not charged at all.

 Non-trading fees include various brokerage fees and charges at LYNX that you pay not related to buying and selling assets.
 Among some others, typical non trading fees are withdrawal fee, deposit fee, inactivity fee and account fee.